Hambrook/Syn/README.md

 ### Vars

-#### `--file`
+#### `--config`
 _Specify an additional config file to load (after other attempts).
 Can be full or relative path, or the name of a file in your SYN_DEFAULT_PATH (see below).
 This is useful if you aren't storing the syn configuration files in the project folder.
-You can also use `--file .` to use the current directory name as the filename for a config file in your SYN_DEFAULT_PATH dir_
+You can also use `--config .` to use the current directory name as the filename for a config file in your SYN_DEFAULT_PATH dir_

 #### `--only`
 _Select only the actions you want to take, comma separated_